tzarbomba64/Uncalled/README.md

 What is Uncalled?
  Uncalled is a python-based application that blocks 'Windows Recall', MUST RUN AS ADMININSTRATOR!

+ Quick warning: Due to the fact Uncalled has registry access, it is likely to be nuked from orbit by windows defender.

  Recommendations: Back up your windows registry before using this, as it may corrupt your registry in some cases!

  # How to use Uncalled